Delete Registry Key and Values using Powershell

 reg delete command to delete a registry key

-2. Delete a registry entry in a registry key using reg delete
+2. Delete a Registry Entry Using reg delete

-You can use the command below to delete a specific registry entry using a registry key.
-For example, The below command will delete a registry entry called Status under HKLM\Software\cloudinfra.net registry key.
+You can use below command to delete a specific registry entry.
+For example, this command will delete a registry entry called Status under HKLM\Software\cloudinfra.net registry key.

 reg delete command to delete a registry entry